Lenkelheit/Platform_Of_Corporate_Information_Systems/README.md

   - file's name same as class' name
 - Comments
   - do separate different code section with uppercase comments in important classes: FIELDS, METHODS, CONSTRUCTORS(constructor, destructor, methods that create object) ...
-  - every *public* block of code should has XML-documentation
+  - every *public* and *protected* blocks of code should have XML-documentation
   - every *private* block of code should has comments
   - avoid block of comments
   - full sentence for comments